 Additionally, a new privacy law, the California Privacy Rights Act ("CPRA"), approved by California voters in November 2020, will go into effect on January 1, 2023.
 The CPRA, which amends the CCPA, creates additional obligations relating to California consumers' personal information beginning on January 1, 2022, with implementing regulations expected on or before July 1, 2022, and enforcement beginning July 1, 2023.
 The CPRA, which significantly modifies the CCPA, could potentially result in further uncertainty and require us to incur additional costs and expenses in an effort to comply.
 We will continue to monitor developments related to the CPRA and anticipate additional costs and expenses associated with CPRA compliance.
 The enactment of the CCPA, as modified by the CPRA, is prompting a wave of similar legislative developments in other states in the U.S., which could potentially create a patchwork of overlapping but different state laws.
-For example, in March 2021, Virginia enacted the Virginia Consumer Data Protection Act that will go into effect on January 1, 2023, and in July 2021, Colorado enacted the Colorado Privacy Act that will take effect on July 1, 2023.
+For example, in March 2021, Virginia enacted the Virginia Consumer Data Protection Act that will go into effect on January 1, 2023, in July 2021, Colorado enacted the Colorado Privacy Act that will take effect on July 1, 2023 and in March 2022, Utah enacted the Utah Consumer Privacy Act that will take effect on December 31, 2023.
 These new state laws share similarities with the CCPA, CPRA, and legislation proposed in other states.
-We cannot fully predict the impact of the CCPA, CPRA, or other new or proposed legislation on our business or operations, but the restrictions imposed by these laws and regulations may require us to modify our data handling practices and impose additional costs and burdens, including risks of regulatory fines, litigation and associated reputational harm.
+We cannot fully predict the impact of the CCPA,

+CPRA, or other new or proposed legislation on our business or operations, but the restrictions imposed by these laws and regulations may require us to modify our data handling practices and impose additional costs and burdens, including risks of regulatory fines, litigation and associated reputational harm.
 In addition, U.S. and international laws that have been applied to protect consumer privacy (including laws regarding unfair and deceptive practices in the U.S. and GDPR in the EU) may be subject to evolving interpretations or applications in light of privacy developments.
-As a result, we may be subject to significant consequences, including penalties and fines, for any failure to comply with such
+As a result, we may be subject to significant consequences, including penalties and fines, for any failure to comply with such laws, regulations and directives.